 In which page section of the website a word or keyword presence is called keyword prominence.
 Like header section, body section, footer section etc. Best section is the header and body section.

-In search engine optimization (SEO), this refers to the prominent placement of keywords or phrases within a Web page.
+In search engine optimisation (SEO), this refers to the prominent placement of keywords or phrases within a Web page.
 Prominent placement may be in the page header, meta tags, opening paragraph, or start of a sentence.

 In Link Building, clickable texts are placed, creating what we call Anchor Texts.
 These are then linked back to the site in which we’re building links to.
 There can be times that we’ll be creating these texts using the chosen keywords, or any relevant words or phrases that’s well connected to the landing page it will go to.